As your Certified CBD Advisors, we are here to help you, to answer your questions, and to educate you with the most up to date information about CBD.

 Much like the consumption of poppy seeds may lead to a positive drug test for opioids, the consumption of certain hemp products may lead to a positive drug test for tetrahydrocannabinol (THC).
 THC is inherently present in trace amounts in hemp plants.
 The legal limit of THC in hemp is no more than 0.3%.
 Furthermore, the underlying science behind the conversion of certain cannabinoids, for example cannabidiol (CBD), when consumed, to other related cannabinoids, for example THC, is not yet fully understood.
 Although the risk is low, individual biochemistry, the possibility of conversion of cannabinoids and the possibility of trace, but legal, amounts of THC inherent in hemp products, we strongly suggest consulting your health care provider before consuming any hemp products if you are subject to drug testing.

 Yes, all CBD from industrial hemp is federally legal.
 CBD from domestically grown plants must come with state certifications and can come from flower, seeds, and stalks.
-CBD from imported industrial hemp can come from seeds and stalks only and is legal in all 50 states as a food or supplement as a natural constituent of the hemp plant.
-We carry products manufactured from both imported and domestic hemp.
+Effective Jan 1, 2020, products containing CBD derived from hemp can be legally sold under Minnesota state law only if all the conditions outlined in M.S.
+151.72 are met.

 THC stands for tetrahydrocannabinol, the main compound found in marijuana plants.
 THC is what gives marijuana its psychoactive properties or “high” effects.